 In Xianning, Chinese company Winsun 3D printed quarantine booths to relieve pressure from hospitals.
 Each house is 10×10 meters and 2.8 meters high and the walls of 15 houses were 3D printed in 24 hours using recyclable materials such as sand and construction rubble.
 Each house has a bathroom, air conditioning, meets insulation requirements and can accommodate up to 2 people.

 The best materials for the production of any item to help with COVID-19 relief are those that can withstand intense cleaning processes and will not deteriorate when disinfected, such as Nylon PA12.
 In addition, SLS and powder bed polymer fusion technologies present less porous and smoother surfaces than extrusion printers for example, making them less likely to collect bacteria in crevices and therefore more ideal.
 Normally all of these items would be subject to lengthy processes of clinical trials, but because of the emergency nature of the Coronavirus spread many people are stepping up quickly to help compensate for the deficit in supplies.
 A lot of these innovative contributions are still in early stages, testing is ongoing and the role that 3D printing can play in COVID-19 relief will continue to develop.

 Want to Help?

 Many people have made successful designs downloadable on the internet so that anyone with access to a printer could contribute.
-You can sponsor a face mask through Shapeways or download the 3d model file to print your own.
+You can download the 3d model file to print your own.
 There are also door openers available in the Shapeways marketplace.
 If you feel like you can contribute with your design skills, upload your design now to start printing through Shapeways.